 - Faculty Book Award.
-Prof. Hugh Ormsby-Lennon's book Hey Presto!: Swift and the Quacks has been selected by Choice magazine as a 2012 Outstanding Academic Title in the "Humanities, English and American" category.
-See http://www.udel.edu/udaily/2013/feb/udpress-book-award-020413.html.
+Prof. Hugh Ormsby-Lennon's book Hey Presto!: Swift and the Quacks has been selected by Choice magazine as a 2012 Outstanding Academic Title.

 - New Faculty Book.
-Prof. Alice Dailey's book The English Martyr from Reformation to Revolution is being published by the University of Notre Dame Press.
+Prof. Alice Dailey's book The English Martyr from Reformation to Revolution was recently published by the University of Notre Dame Press.

 - Fellowship in Italy.
-Prof. Lauren Shohet, the Luckow Family Professor of English, has been awarded the first Shakespeare Association of America-Bogliasco Foundation Fellowship.
-Prof. Shohet will be in residence at the Liguria Humanities Center, in Italy, for a month, pursuing research on intersections of translation theory and theories of literary adaptation.
+Prof. Lauren Shohet, the Luckow Family Professor of English, has returned from a Shakespeare Association of America-Bogliasco Foundation Fellowship at the Liguria Humanities Center, in Italy.